 Phone Calls & Phone Usage Policy

 Phone calls that inmates are allowed to make from jail are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are a lot more costly than phone calls made at home.
+Phone calls made in jail are a lot more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but you should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the rules and are disciplined, an inmate’s ability to use the phone might get cut back or eliminated completely, as part of the punishment.

 Phone Number: 978-750-1900